UK national selection for the Eurovision Song Contest: 1990s

-As a result of the disappointing results in 1990 and 1991, the system that was used between 1964 and 1975 was resurrected, with the BBC's head of light entertainment, Jim Moir choosing one artist to perform all the songs in the UK final.
-Michael Ball was the first in 1992, and went on to win second place.
-Sonia was also second the following year.
+As a result of the disappointing results in 1990 and 1991, the system that was used between 1964 and 1975 was resurrected, with the BBC's head of light entertainment, Jim Moir choosing one artist to perform all the songs in the UK final.West End singer Michael Ball was the first option in 1992, and went on to win second place.
+Sonia Evans was also second the following year.
 However, after a suggestion by Don Black to the BBC's new head of light entertainment David Liddiment in 1994, Tony Award winning stage star Frances Ruffelle was offered the job of representing the UK.
-A virtually unknown singer, meant - unsurprisingly - that interest was low.
+A virtually unknown singer, meant that interest was low.
 Her final position in the Eurovision Song Contest held in Dublin was a disappointing tenth, the same achieved by Samantha Janus in 1991.

 A dramatic modernisation was introduced in 1995 in an attempt to boost the profile of the contest.
 Jonathan King was drafted in as Executive Producer to make the event more modern.
-The 1995 event had a diverse range of songs and some relatively well-known acts performing, such as Londonbeat who had a hit with "I've Been Thinking About You", pop-combo Deuce and Sox, which featured singer and former Page 3 icon Samantha Fox.
+The 1995 event had a diverse range of songs and some relatively well-known acts performing, such as Londonbeat who had a hit with "I've Been Thinking About You", pop-combo Deuce and Sox, which featured singer and former Page 3 model Samantha Fox.
 All songs were presented on a special edition of Top of the Pops prior to the live final.
 On the night, the well-known artists were all beaten by rap act Love City Groove, whose eponymous song could only manage a disappointing tenth in Dublin that year.
 On a positive note, the songs by Love City Groove and Deuce ("I Need You") made the top 10 in the UK singles charts, reaching #7 and #10 respectively, while three other entries – Dear Jon "One Gift of Love" at #68, Londonbeat "I'm Just Your Puppet on A...
 (String!)" at #55 and Sox "Go for the Heart" at #47 – all reached the UK top 100.